 For the reasons stated above, we conclude that consent under rule 2-100 need not be express, but may be implied.
 Such consent may be implied by the facts and circumstances surrounding the communication with the represented party.
-Such facts and circumstances may include, but are not limited to, the following:
+Such facts and circumstances may include those set below.
+None of the factors below individually are necessarily determinative of whether consent has in fact been implied.
+Rather, an examination of all facts and circumstances surrounding the communication with the represented party is necessary to determine whether consent may be inferred.

 - Whether the communication is within the presence of the other attorney.
-Presence gives the other attorney the opportunity to correct errors in such communication and otherwise protect the attorney-client relationship.
+Presence gives the other attorney the opportunity to correct errors in such communication and otherwise protect the attorneyclient relationship.
 (See Cal.
 State Bar Formal Opn.
 No. 1993-131.)
 Presence also gives the other attorney the opportunity to expressly object to such communication, thereby negating an implication of consent. - Prior course of conduct.
 Prior conduct between the attorneys, whether in connection with the pending matter or other matters, may be indicative of implied consent. - The nature of the matters.
-Tacit consent to communications with a represented party may be found more often in more neutral transactional matters as compared with adversarial matters. - How the communication is initiated and by whom.
+6 Tacit consent to communications with a represented party may be found more often in transactional matters as compared with adversarial matters.
+Under certain circumstances, for example, transactional matters may be more collaborative or neutral than litigation matters.
+As a result, based on the totality of the facts and circumstances, the nature of the matter may be a relevant factor. - How the communication is initiated and by whom.
 Consent may be implied by the fact that the attorney invited the communication with his or her client or otherwise facilitated such communication.
 In addition to the factual scenario of this opinion as set forth above, common contexts where consent may possibly be implied include email correspondence from an attorney to an opposing attorney which includes the attorney's client as a copied recipient, thereby facilitating a communication by the opposing attorney by use of the "Reply to All" email function.
 (See Assn. of the Bar of the City of N.Y.
 Com. on Prof. and Jud.
 Ethics, Formal Opn.
 No. 2009-1, supra ("We agree that in the context of group email communications involving multiple lawyers and their respective clients, consent to 'reply to all' communications may sometimes be inferred from the facts and circumstances presented.").) - The formality of the communication.
 The more formal the communication, the less likely it is that consent may be implied.
 For example, whereas under the proper circumstances, a "Reply to All" email communication might be acceptable, copying the represented party in a demand letter to the other attorney would be difficult to justify. - The extent to which the communication might interfere with the attorney-client relationship.
 Among factors weighing against implied consent are the likelihood that the represented party may: (a) make an admission or reveal confidential or privileged information; (b) be persuaded by the communication, reach certain conclusions or form certain opinions as a result of the communication; or (c) question the advice or ability of his or her attorney.

-Rule 2-100 is not limited to a litigation context.
+&lt;sup>6 Rule 2-100 is not limited to a litigation context.
 See Discussion to rule 2-100: "As used in paragraph (A), 'the subject of the representation,' 'matter,' and 'party' are not limited to a litigation context."